Creatio vs Pipedrive

 All three platforms take security seriously, but the certifications and deployment options differ.

 Pipedrive holds ISO/IEC 27001:2022, ISO/IEC 27701:2019, SOC 2 Type 2, and SOC 3 certifications.
-It's fully GDPR compliant with a dedicated Data Protection Officer, and compliant with the EU-US Data Privacy Framework and DORA.
+It is fully GDPR compliant with a dedicated Data Protection Officer, and compliant with the EU-US Data Privacy Framework and DORA.
 Data is hosted on AWS with separate databases per customer and daily backups going back three months.
 SSO via SAML 2.0 is available on all plans.

 Creatio holds ISO/IEC 27001:2013 and SOC 2 Type II certifications, and complies with GDPR and HIPAA.
 Each customer maintains a separate database with all stored data encrypted.
 The AI layer uses TLS 1.2+ in transit and AES-256 at rest, and Creatio does not train any LLM on customer data.